Longwater1234/WedemyServer/README.md

 This is the primary database.
 All DateTimes are stored and queried in UTC only. (**Hint: USE `java.time.Instant` as Type for all Datetime fields**).
 Handle timezone conversion on your Frontend!
 For your convenience, I have included a [mysqldump file](src/main/resources/data_wedemy.sql) which contains sample data for testing.
-You may take a look at the [ERD diagram](src/main/resources/wedemy_erd.png).
+You may also take a look at the [ERD diagram](src/main/resources/wedemy_erd.png).

 - CREATE new schema called `wedemy` (any name is OK), with charset `utf8mb4`.
 - All tables and indexes will be auto-created by SpringBoot on the very-first launch, if missing.
+(Can be disabled.)
 - To maintain consistent time-zone (UTC) with your Java app, ensure your JDBC connection URL has parameter `connectionTimeZone=UTC`.
 See example below.
 For native @Query's, use UTC_TIMESTAMP() or UTC_DATE().